 Now, I voice my opinion and I’m open with what needs to be done and how long it will take me to do it.
 I won’t feel bad for one second for spending time with my baby after work instead of working.

 Another way motherhood has changed me is that I no longer sacrifice my time in order to please someone else.
 I refuse to go out or to spend time with anyone I don’t care for.
-I used to grind my teeth and accept social invitations because I didn’t want to look like a bitch for declining all the time.
+I used to grind my teeth and accept social invitations because I didn’t want to look like boring for declining all the time.
 You know, the introvert in me.

-Now I’m that bitch declining everything.
+Now I’m declining everything.